Turmeric and fertility

 It is very useful for the digestive conditions we were talking about: heartburn, poor digestion and flatulence.

-Add 5-6 slices of ginger bulb to the turmeric root stew and you're good to go.
+Add 5-6 slices of ginger bulb to the turmeric root cooking and that's it.

-Let stand about 3 minutes and season to taste.
+Let it rest for about 3 minutes and season to taste.

 Bibliography: